iscc/iscc-specs/docs/specification.md

 10. Encode and return the resulting 9-byte sequence with [Base58-ISCC Encoding](#base58-iscc-encoding)

 !!! note "Image Data Input"
-    The `generate_content_id_image` function may optionally accept the raw byte data of an encoded image or an internal native image object as input for convenience.
+    The `content_id_image` function may optionally accept the raw byte data of an encoded image or an internal native image object as input for convenience.

 ### Partial Content Flag (PCF)